English Rajma Chawal (1 Cup) and English Boondi Raita (1 Cup)

 Portion Control

-Reduce the serving size of both rajma chawal and boondi raita.
-Smaller portions can lead to smaller glucose spikes.
+Reduce the portion size of the rajma chawal and boondi raita.
+Smaller portions can help moderate the impact on blood sugar levels.

 Increase Fiber Intake